-Specialities: physical and environmental geography; GIS/geospatial analysis; decision-making science (focus on human-environment interactions); artificial intelligence techniques
+Specialities: physical and environmental geography; spatial data science; GIS/geospatial analysis; decision-making science (focus on human-environment interactions); artificial intelligence techniques

 See also: Curriculum Vitae |Personal Website | U.S. EPA’s ReVA